· course-lesson · 12 min read

 • As a buid command we want npm install and as run command npm run start

-Confirm, once done check the url under api/expense - the API should be working.
+Confirm, once done check the url under api/expenses - the API should be working.
 Note the url, we’ll need it in a minute.

 Frontend